The forgotten story of the origins of football in Bradford and the significance of the junior clubs in the district…

 Nevertheless, Shipley FC had outstanding debts of £83 and its members were liable for this.
 In October, 1901 the auction of the remnants of the club’s two wooden stands realised only £7 and additional fund-raising activity had to continue until the end of the year.

-Within ten years of the rugby split, the Bradford district had become a soccer stronghold.
+Within ten years of the rugby split that had occurred in 1895, the Bradford district had become a soccer stronghold.
 The city boasted the first Football League club in West Yorkshire and the Bradford & District Football League comprised local sides from every suburb and village.
 Rugby was played in only a handful of schools and most striking of all, the junior rugby clubs of what is now the Bradford Metropolitan District were virtually extinct – the most notable exception being Keighley FC who by this stage was one of the leading Northern Union sides in the county.
 (The only other survivor was Wyke FC, again a member of the Northern Union.)

 The emergence of Shipley Victoria FC after the winding-up of Shipley FC may have been an attempt by former Shipley members and enthusiasts to continue playing Northern Union rugby.
 However Shipley Victoria existed at a very junior level as members of the second division of the Bradford & District Rugby Union and had a fleeting existence.
 The team ground shared with Windhill Rangers at Cowling Road, Windhill.